Proud Warrior Race Guy: Humanity as a whole has to be this just to survive by the point the story begins proper.

 Hoist by His Own Petard/Nice Job Fixing It, Villain: If sending the pregnant Otachi was a backup measure to kill the interloper Newt via her child, it backfired spectacularly and only provided an easily accessible brain that provided crucial information for the final assault on the Breach.

 Laser-Guided Karma: They've completely wiped out countless civilizations in order to drain their planets of their resources, of which Earth and humanity were their latest targets.
 Humanity, however, fought back and created monsters to fight their monsters.
-One of these weapons would then make it through the portal they used in order to access our world and nuke them into oblivion.
+One of these weapons would then make it through the portal they used in order to access our world and nuke them (or at least a base of theirs) into oblivion.

 The Man Behind The Monsters: More like Aliens Behind The Monsters, but it still counts given they're responsible for all of the havoc in the film's universe.